 We only pass out peanut-free candy.
 And we always participate in the Teal Pumpkin Project and hand out non-food items for other allergy kiddos like glow sticks, pencils or stickers.
 To get a Teal Pumpkin, click here!

-But most importantly, I trick or treat with an ambulance ride-ready purse: two epi pens, my wallet with insurance card and a fully charged cell phone with an extra charger.
+But most importantly, I trick or treat with an ambulance ride-ready purse: two epi pens, my wallet with an insurance card and a fully charged cell phone with an extra charger.
 I also tie a sweatshirt around my waist because hospitals tend to be super cold.

 We also discuss-ad nauseam- how he can’t eat anything until we read the labels.
 There is no digging through his pillowcase to sneak a piece of candy between houses.